Understanding Layer 2 security in Network Architecture for FCX Certification

 • Regulatory Compliance and Scalability

-Layer 2 security guarantees the fundamentals and needs of today’s network architectures.
-This is quite important, especially for people that are preparing for an FCX Certification.
-When Layer 2 is secured, the first layer or the foundation of the OSI model is safeguarded from a wide range of attacks.
-Concisely stated these are the major issues that exist at layer two and their suggested remedies:
+Layer 2 security guarantees the fundamental architecture and needs of today’s network architectures.
+This is particularly important for professionals who are preparing for an FCX Certification.
+Within Layer 2, multiple security challenges threaten the stability of critical infrastructures and must be solved with a range of tactics.
+Continue reading for the major issues that arise at Layer 2 and their best recognized resolutions:

 Challenges at Layer 2